nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <img src = "images/CommandClassDiagram.png">

-These component classes comprise an abstract `Command` class and multiple `XYZCommand` classes for each command.

 The `Command` component does the following:

 * Handle the execution of the user command through interactions with `Event`.